Reliability engineering: Reliability test requirements

+The product life span can be split into four different for analysis.
+Useful life is the estimated economic life of the product, which is defined as the time can be used before the cost of repair do not justify the continue use to the product.
+Warranty life is the product should perform the function within the specified time period.
+Design life is where during the design of the product, designer take into consideration on the life time of competitive product and customer desire and ensure that the product do not result in customer dissatisfaction.

 Reliability test requirements can follow from any analysis for which the first estimate of failure probability, failure mode or effect needs to be justified.
 Evidence can be generated with some level of confidence by testing.
 With software-based systems, the probability is a mix of software and hardware-based failures.
 Testing reliability requirements is problematic for several reasons.
 A single test is in most cases insufficient to generate enough statistical data.
 Multiple tests or long-duration tests are usually very expensive.
 Some tests are simply impractical, and environmental conditions can be hard to predict over a systems life-cycle.

 Reliability engineering is used to design a realistic and affordable test program that provides empirical evidence that the system meets its reliability requirements.
 Statistical confidence levels are used to address some of these concerns.
 A certain parameter is expressed along with a corresponding confidence level: for example, an MTBF of 1000 hours at 90% confidence level.
 From this specification, the reliability engineer can, for example, design a test with explicit criteria for the number of hours and number of failures until the requirement is met or failed.
 Different sorts of tests are possible.

 The combination of required reliability level and required confidence level greatly affects the development cost and the risk to both the customer and producer.
 Care is needed to select the best combination of requirements—e.g. cost-effectiveness.
 Reliability testing may be performed at various levels, such as component, subsystem and system.
 Also, many factors must be addressed during testing and operation, such as extreme temperature and humidity, shock, vibration, or other environmental factors (like loss of signal, cooling or power; or other catastrophes such as fire, floods, excessive heat, physical or security violations or other myriad forms of damage or degradation).
 For systems that must last many years, accelerated life tests may be needed.

+Testing method

+A systematic approach to reliability testing is to, first, determine reliability goal, then do tests that are linked to performance and determine the reliability of the product.
+A reliability verification test in modern industries should clearly determine how they relate to the product's overall reliability performance and how individual tests impact the warranty cost and customer satisfaction.